 - Availability – June 2016

 The smartphone is quite similar to the Adcom IKON 4 smartphone which is priced close to Rs.
 4,000 and does have a resemblance to the iPhone 6.

-We definitely don’t want the free basics from Facebook but such moves from Indian government are much appreciated.
-Provided the tax payers money is utilized in effective way to deliver decent product for needy and not become a money laundering funnel for politicians to siphon millions of dollars through such initiatives.
+We definitely don’t want the free basics from Facebook, but such moves from Indian government are much appreciated.
+Provided the taxpayers money is utilized effectively to deliver a decent product for needy and not become a money laundering funnel for politicians to siphon millions of dollars through such initiatives.

 You can visit the official website – www.ringingbells.co.in or the www.freedom251.com to know about more details and registrations.

 A Note to Candytech readers – We are not sure about this company as of yet, there is no information about the founders on their official website.
 Buyer should always practice due diligence before giving money, it may or may not turn out to be a fraud venture.
 You may get your smartphone or may not.